Upper Walt's Rocks Rock Climbing

 See the Walt's Rock page for detailed approach information.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Upper Walt's Rocks:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Upper Walt's Rocks:

 Featured Route For Upper Walt's Rocks